 Growing up in a small southern town in the 1940’s and 1950’s was wonderful for me.
-Life was simple, the environment was safe and except for the odor emitted from the local oil refineries, there was no pollution.
-I had lots of good buddies with whom I loved playing baseball, basketball, golf and tennis; enjoyed hunting and fishing; swimming and water-skiing in a stump-filled river; and just plain having fun in a relatively stress-free life.
-If there were any dangers to us regarding serious crime, I was not aware of them, and I don’t remember our making an effort at locking the doors of our home upon retiring at night.
+Life was simple, the environment was safe and except for the odor emitted from the local oil refineries there was no pollution.
+I had lots of good buddies with whom I loved playing baseball, basketball, golf and tennis; enjoyed hunting and fishing, swimming and water-skiing in a stump-filled river, and just plain having fun in a relatively stress-free life.
+If there were any dangers to us regarding serious crime I was not aware of them, and I don’t remember our making an effort at locking the doors of our home upon retiring at night.

-Television was unknown to me until the early 1950’s when I was a teenager, and the idea of each person having a hand-held device to talk to another person miles away, was only seen in Dick Tracy comic books.
+Television was unknown to me until the early 1950’s when I was a teenager, and the idea of each person having a hand-held device to talk to another person miles away was only seen in Dick Tracy comic books.
 Going to the movies was a week-end ritual, and my buddies and I couldn’t wait to see the latest installment of the serial cowboy movies shown at the Majestic Theater.
-Those were the equivalent of our present weekly television series, except that it cost us 10 cents to attend the movies, at least until you were 14 years old when the price jumped to a staggering 25 cents!
+Those were the equivalent of our present weekly television series, except that it cost us ten cents to attend the movies, at least until you were fourteen years old when the price jumped to a staggering twenty-five cents!
 The more sophisticated theater in town was the Rialto, but the movies shown there tended to be more of what I called “love story movies,” like Gone With The Wind, It’s a Wonderful Life, The Philadelphia Story and Giant, and I wasn’t particularly interested in them.
-The high price I had to pay out of my 50 cents weekly allowance was also a deterrent to seeing very many of those “love stories.”
+The high price I had to pay out of my fifty cents weekly allowance was also a deterrent to seeing very many of those “love stories.”
 I was looking for the real excitement of cowboy movies starring such heroes as John Wayne, Roy Rogers, Gene Autry, Tex Ritter, Lash LaRue, Johnny Mack Brown, Red Rider, and the Lone Ranger.

 Summers were always exciting because life generally centered at the Boy’s Club playing baseball.
-As soon as the school year ended, the kids were organized into teams according to age and location of residence, and the entire summer was spent in competition with each other.
-I generally played on the Gulf Refining Company team because that was the team that included kids on my side of town.
+As soon as the school year ended the kids were organized into teams according to age and location of residence, and the entire summer was spent in competition with each other.
+I generally played on the Gulf Refining Company team because that was the team which included kids on my side of town.
 Our uniforms were not at all like the matched uniforms the kids have today.
-We got a white t-shirt with the Gulf Refining logo printed on the front and back, along with a matching ball cap and that was it.
+We got a white t-shirt with the Gulf Refining logo printed on the front and back along with a matching ball cap and that was it.
 The remainder of our attire included blue jeans and baseball cleats, which we had to provide.
 I only wore my Gulf Refining shirt and cap for scheduled games so they would last the entire season.
 Our team was always competitive, and for a couple of years we won the city championship in our league.

-If I could script the ideal setting and the right individuals to associate with our grandchildren in order to offer them the best opportunity to develop character and purpose, it would be similar to the ones I experienced.
+If I could script the ideal setting and the right individuals to associate with our grandchildren in order to offer them the best opportunity to develop character and purpose it would be similar to the ones I experienced.
 We did not have cell phones, IPads, IPods, video games, Facebook or Twitter, but we had good friends who enjoyed camping out, talking non-stop, playing sports, eating fast foods and dreaming about owning and driving fast cars.
 I lived in a safer time at a slower pace, but it is not my desire to go back to the past.
 The challenges for young people today are greater and the temptations to stray are more numerous, but God’s eternal promise for us is that His grace abound in us.
-When that happens He is able to make us abound in everything we do.
-Cathy and I have raised our 3 children to love Jesus with all their hearts, and they are now teaching their children to do the same.
-We face tomorrow with our confidence steadfast in Him.
+When this happens He is able to make us abound in everything we do.
+Cathy and I have raised our three children to love Jesus with all their hearts, and they are now teaching their children to do the same.
+We face tomorrow with a steadfast confidence in Him.